-SECONDARY: First Offense: two (2) to five Five (5) days OSS and attend an anger management group.
+SECONDARY: First Offense: Five (5) days OSS and attend an anger management group.
 Additional days may be assigned at the discretion of the administrator, not to exceed ten (10) days.
-Second Offense: five (5) to ten Ten (10) days OSS and possible recommendation for expulsion.
+Second Offense: Ten (10) days OSS and possible recommendation for expulsion.
 Note: Failure to attend anger management may result in additional consequences or days of suspension.